 - Checks by authorities of protection against serious chemical accidents

 - Environmental risk assessments

 - Certified environmental and energy management systems incorporating environmental and energy targets

-- Active programme to remedy damage to the forest caused in the main by storms and snow damage, as well as insects, fungus and moose
+- Combating damage to forest caused by weather, insects, fungus and moose

-- Self-inspection of compliance with power industry guidelines for dam safety
+- Self-monitoring according to power industry guidelines for dam safety

-- Studies and remediation measures are carried out at discontinued sites in consultation with the environmental authorities.
+- Studies and remediation measures at discontinued sites in consultation with environmental authorities.